juancamejoalarcon/paper-tinymce/README.md

 # PaperTinyMCE

 The goal of this project is to create a tool capable of editing HTML in paper format.
-(A4, A3,…)
+(A4, A3,…), with the possibility of importing files from Word, Google docs,...

 Live demo: [HERE](https://juancamejoalarcon.github.io/paper-tinymce/live-demo/)